-TREE aims at analysing youth transition from school to working life in Switzerland.
+TREE aims at analysing youth transitions from school to working life in Switzerland.
 Special attention is paid to the "critical" transitions referred to above, for instance, young people who have failed to enter any post-compulsory education at all or have dropped out prematurely.
-PISA 2000, providing the basis for TREE, was primarily engaged in the study of reading literacy.
+PISA 2000, providing the basis for TREE, was primarily devoted to the study of reading literacy.
 The measured literacy scores were supplemented by a wide range of data on students' social environment and the schools they had been attending at the time of the survey.

-Wherever possible, the TREE survey instruments have employed the same analytical categories as PISA 2000 and have complemented them by introducing some additional ones.
-This enabled TREE to check for relationships between socio-economic and socio-cultural factors, competencies, personality traits, career ambitions as well as features of the school environments at the end of compulsory education and the actual education and employment careers pursued thereafter.
-The longitudinal design allows to determine changes in the relationships among the various factors over time.
+Wherever possible, the TREE survey instruments have employed the same analytical categories as PISA 2000.
+This has enabled TREE to check for relationships between socio-economic and socio-cultural factors, skills and competencies, personality traits, career ambitions as well as features of the school environments at the end of compulsory education and the actual education and employment careers pursued thereafter.
+The longitudinal design allows one to determine changes in the relationships among the various factors over time.

-The insights gained into the circumstances and mechanisms of transitions from initial education to employment lay the academic groundwork for specific education, labour market, and social policy measures.
+The insights gained into the circumstances and mechanisms of transitions from initial education to employment lay the theoretical groundwork for specific measures in the areas of educational, labour market and social policy.